Table of Contents

 3. Budget the family finances

 Budgeting for the costs of your new baby can be overwhelming.
 Talk to other parents.
 Get their input on what unexpected financial changes they had.
 Write out all your income and expenses and what you expect to change when you’re new arrival is here.
+Consider getting income protection insurance so you’ll continue to receive a good portion of your salary even if you can’t come to work due to sickness or injury.

 There are unique things you might not consider when looking at the costs: